 Location: Sunnyvale, California, United States

-Birgitt Schüle, MD, studied medicine at the Georg-August University, Göttingen and Medical University Lübeck, Germany from 1993-2001.
-She received her doctoral degree for her medical thesis in neurophysiology from the Georg-August University, Göttingen.
-Dr. Schüle worked during her neurological internship (2001-2002) at the Medical University Lübeck with Dr. Christine Klein on genetic forms of PD and dystonia.
-From 2003-2005, Dr. Schüle completed a postdoctoral fellowship in the laboratory of Dr. Uta Francke, Stanford University, before joining the Parkinson’s Institute in late 2005.
+Birgitt Schüle, MD, studied medicine at the University of Göttingen and the Medical University of Lübeck, Germany, from 1993 to 2001.
+She received her doctoral degree in medicine (Dr. med.) in neurophysiology from the University of Göttingen.
+During her neurology internship from 2001 to 2002 at the Medical University of Lübeck with Dr. Christine Klein, Dr. Schüle studied inherited forms of Parkinson’s disease (PD) and dystonia.
+From 2003 to 2005, she completed a postdoctoral fellowship in human genetics in the laboratory of Dr. Uta Francke at Stanford University before joining the Parkinson’s Institute in October 2005.

 - Genetic Validation of a New Causative Gene for Familial and Sporadic Parkinson’s Disease (2013)

 - Parkinson’s Institute LRRK2 Cohort: Clinical Phenotype, Pre/Non-Motor and Environmental Risk Assessment (2012)

 - Increasing the Sensitivity of LRRK2 Assays: Development of Proximity Ligation Assays for LRRK2 (2011)

 - DNA Methylation as an Epigenetic Mechanism in the Etiopathogenesis of Parkinson's Disease (2008)